some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Subscribing an eventgroup shall mean to require an evengroup of a service instance using a SOME/IP-SD message.
+Subscribing an eventgroup shall mean to require an eventgroup of a service instance using a SOME/IP-SD message.

 .. heading:: SOME/IP-SD ECU-internal Interface
     :id: feat_req_someipsd_13